microsoft/pxt-calliope/libs/datalogger/docs/reference/datalogger/create-cv.md

 ### Mood experiment

-Create an experiment to record a person's moods and relate them to current enviromental factors.
+Create an experiment to record a person's moods and relate them to current environmental factors.
 Set 3 button options for moods of "happy", "sad", and "angry".
 When the user signals their mood by pressing a button, read the current temperature, light level, and sound level to establish a relationship between those factors and mood.

 ```blocks
 input.onButtonPressed(Button.A, function () {